 Pimsleur’s active participation is what really separates Pimsleur from the majority of language courses.
 For some reason the short amount of time you have to respond pressures you to think and speak quickly in your target language.

-My first exposure to Pimsleur was their level 5 Spanish course.
+My first exposure to Pimsleur was their level 5 Spanish progam, (though I've also listened to parts of the French program too).
 I had been learning Spanish for sometime.
 I knew a lot of words and the majority of the important grammar rules but I hadn’t really practiced the language enough to speak it as well as I should have.

-I was honestly surprised to get such a language workout just from an audio course.
+I was honestly surprised to get such a language workout just from listening to audio.
 I’ve had some experiences with other audio based courses and if I wasn’t careful I’d tune out and start casually listening.
 With Pimsleur that’s just simply not possible.

-Donovan, a language lover and polyglot also had a similar experience with the Pimsleur active participation method:
+Donovan, a blogger and polyglot also had a similar experience with Pimsleur which he shares in his review:

 "...instead of playing a word to get you to remember it, the audio series asks you how to say something or to respond to a native speaker.